 But ultimately, your character will be stronger because you told the truth.

-2. Have I been faithful to my own set of values?
+2. Have I been faithful to my set of values?

-One of my weekly exercises is to read over a list of values that I have developed for myself.
+One of my weekly exercises is reading over a list of values I have developed for myself.

-While I might be able to justify breaking someone else’s values, I should NEVER compromise my own.
+While I might justify breaking someone else’s values, I should never compromise my own.

 I recommend writing them out and reviewing them often.

-It was several years ago now that I was talking about this principle with a young lady and she shared what some of her own values.
+Several years ago, I was talking about this principle with a young lady, and she shared some of her own values.

-She did not write it down, and did not review it after that conversation.
+She did not write it down or review it after that conversation.

-A few months later, I again was talking with her at the shelter where I worked and she explained that she owed a drug dealer some money, so she was desperate.
+A few months later, I again talked with her at the shelter where I worked, and she explained she owed a drug dealer some money, so she was desperate.

-When we don’t write out our values and review them, we are likely to find excuses to NOT hold our own set of values.
+When we don’t write out our values and review them, we will probably find excuses not to hold our own values.

 These values might come from any source.